StardustDL/scheme-from-python/README.md

 **`(define symbol_name value_expression)`**

-Define a symbol with exact value, and return the symbol, `def` for a short alternative.
+Define a symbol with exact value, and return the value, `def` for a short alternative.

 **`(if predicate_expression true_expression false_expresion)`**